-"Our sales manager spent a great deal of time and effort ordering cars that would maximize profit and then rely on the sales staff to 'sell what's on hand'.
-Since most people want their new car right away (part of the thrill of buying a new car), they will more often than not take what you have rather than wait for what they want."
+"Our sales manager spent a great deal of time and effort ordering cars that would maximize profit and then [relied] on the sales staff to 'sell what's on hand,'" says "Firstwagon," a former car salesman and frequent commenter on Edmunds.com's long-term road tests.
+"Since most people want their new car right away (part of the thrill of buying a new car), they will more often than not take what you have rather than wait for what they want."

-Alternatively if, for example, your car will be used for a business, and you need it in a specific color to match your company's logo, ordering is also a great choice.
-Lastly, if you maintain a fleet of vehicles for construction, a delivery service or a taxi company, you'll probably want to order your cars in bulk and in similar configurations.
+A special-order car is ideal for people who aren't willing to compromise on their color or options.
+For example: If you intend to use your car for a business and you need it in a specific color to match your company's logo, ordering is the way to go.
+And if you maintain a fleet of vehicles for construction, a delivery service or a taxi company, you'll probably want to order your cars in bulk and in similar configurations.